Crispy Chicken Salad with Sriracha Honey BBQ Dressing

 There are a few different ways to make sure that your chicken is super crispy on the outside and tender on the inside.
 Here are some tips for success:

-- Don’t fry cold chicken: If you’re marinating the chicken for a quick 30 minutes, this won’t be a problem, but if you’re letting it hang out in the refrigerator overnight, make sure you’re not frying the chicken straight from the refrigerator.
-You’ll want it to hang out at room temperature for at least 30 minutes dredging it and frying
+- Don’t fry chicken cold from the fridge: If you’re marinating the chicken for a quick 30 minutes, this won’t be a problem, but if you’re letting it hang out in the refrigerator overnight, make sure you’re not frying the chicken straight from the refrigerator.
+You’ll want it to hang out at room temperature for at least 30 minutes before dredging it and frying

 - Use a meat thermometer: When you’re frying the chicken tenders, make sure they reach an internal temperature of 165 degrees.
-I highly suggest investing in a digital meat thermometer (affiliate link) as it takes all the guesswork out of it!
+Investing in a digital meat thermometer will take the guesswork out of it!
 Just insert the thermometer into the thickest part of the chicken (making sure only to go ½ way through) and let the thermometer read it for you.
 The chicken tenders will take anywhere from 5-9 minutes to cook all the way through depending on the thickness.

 - Don’t use an oil that has a low smoke point: olive oil is not your friend when you’re frying chicken tenders.
 Instead, use peanut oil, canola, corn or vegetable oil for best results.

-And there it is – homemade crispy chicken salad.
-You can put it together for dinner or lunch anytime during the week.
-I sometimes like to make the dressing, toss the ingredients for the chicken marinade together in a zip-top bag, add the chicken and freeze it immediately.
+- You can toss the ingredients for the chicken marinade together in a zip-top bag, add the chicken and freeze it immediately.
 Pull it out closer to the middle of the week and let it defrost in the refrigerator overnight.
 It’ll marinate the chicken as it defrosts!
-All that’s left to do is dredge/fry the chicken.
-Then just toss the salad together.

-Make this!
-You need a crispy chicken salad in your life!
+You need a crispy chicken salad in your life this week 🙂

 - ¼ cup EACH: honey AND bbq sauce